Tierra del Fuego: European colonization and extinction of Native Americans (1860–1910)

 During the second half of the nineteenth century, Salesian Catholic missions were established in Río Grande and Dawson Island.

-Anglican missionaries, who had established missions on Keppel Island in 1855, established new missions in 1870 at Ushuaia.
+Anglican missionaries, who had established missions on Keppel Island in 1855, established new missions in at Ushuaia.
 These missions continued to operate through the nineteenth century.
 Missionary Thomas Bridges (1842–1898) learned the native language and compiled a 30,000-word Yaghan grammar and dictionary while he worked at Ushuaia.
 It was published in the 20th century and is considered an important ethnological work.

 An 1879 Chilean expedition led by Ramón Serrano Montaner reported large amounts of placer gold in the streams and river beds of Tierra del Fuego.
 This prompted massive immigration to the main island between 1883 and 1909.
 Numerous Argentines, Chileans, and Croatians settled on the main island, leading to increased conflicts with native Selkʼnam.
 These late nineteenth century gold rushes led to the founding of numerous small settlements by immigrants, such as the Argentine settlements of Ushuaia and Río Grande and the Chilean settlements of Porvenir and Puerto Toro.

 Julius Popper, a Romanian explorer, was one of the most successful entrepreneurs in the region.
 Granted rights by the Argentine government to exploit any gold deposits he found in Tierra del Fuego, Popper has been identified as a central figure in the Selkʼnam genocide.

 Following contact with Europeans, the native Selkʼnam and Yaghan populations were greatly reduced by unequal conflict and persecution by settlers, by infectious diseases to which the Indigenous people had no immunity, and by mass transfer to the Salesian mission of Dawson Island.
 Despite the efforts of the missionaries, many natives died.
 Today, only a few Selkʼnam remain.
 Some of the few remaining Yaghan have settled in Villa Ukika in Navarino Island; others have scattered throughout Chile and Argentina.

 Following the signing of the Boundary Treaty of 1881, Tierra del Fuego was divided between Argentina and Chile; previously, it had been claimed in its entirety by both countries.

 Recent history (1940–present)

 In 1945, a division of Chilean CORFO (Spanish acronym for Production Development Corporation), engaged in oil exploration, discovered oil in northern Tierra del Fuego.
-Extraction began in 1949 and, in 1950, the Chile state-owned ENAP (National Petroleum Company).
+Extraction began in 1949, and the Chilean state-owned ENAP (National Petroleum Company) was established in 1950.
 Until 1960, most oil extracted in Chile came from Tierra del Fuego.
 During the 1940s Chile and Argentina lodged their Antarctic claims.
 In the 1950s, the Chilean military founded Puerto Williams.
 In the 1960s and 1970s, sovereignty claims by Argentina over Picton, Lennox, and Nueva Islands in Tierra del Fuego led the two countries to the brink of war.
 In 1986, the Argentine congress decided that the Argentine part of Tierra del Fuego should be a new province; the split was effected on 26 April 1990.